Gene interaction between allelic genes

 According to Mendel, when crossing two different individuals (pure races) for the same character, the resulting hybrids manifested in their phenotype the dominant character (that of one of their parents).
 This type of dominance is known as complete dominance .

-But this is not always true, since it is possible that this dominant character is not expressed in F1, but rather that it does so in a diluted way ( dominance or intermediate inheritance ) or that another different character appears in which the two alleles are expressed (codominance).
+But this is not always true, since it is possible that this dominant character is not expressed in F1, but rather that it does so in a diluted way (intermediate inheritance) or that another different character appears in which the two alleles are expressed (codominance).

 Review: Types of genetic inheritance (4th ESO).